drerik/tipsntricks/docker.md

 ## Dockerfile tips
 ### Move /var/lib/docker to a dedicated partition

-- Create a volume/drive in and attach it to the instance
+- Create a volume/drive and mount it to the instance/server

 - Partition and format it with ext4
 ```